Tag: female friendship

 The latest issue of NYU News and Views includes an article about my survey research on female friendship.
 Women are told from the time they’re little girls that best friends are for life, and that one friend-just one-will become their closest confidante, their bosom buddy.
 But it’s not necessarily so, and when a friendship [...]

-Friendship by the Book: An interview with the author of Crossing Washington Square
+Friendship by the Book: An Interview with the Author of Crossing Washington Square

 A chick lit author hits her stride~ Once I started reading Joanne Rendell‘s new novel, Crossing Washington Square, I had a hard time putting it down.
 This gripping book tells the story of two strong women, both of them faculty in the English Literature Department of Manhattan U. The story takes the protagonists-polar opposites in [...]